Hydrodynamics of fault gouges from constitutive modelling to the physics of friction: Open Research

-The experimental data sets used for the validation of the model were obtained directly from the corresponding works.
-The software for reproducing the results presented in this work will be made publicly available at \citeA{github}.
+The experimental data sets used for the validation of the model were obtained directly from the corresponding works \citep{saffer2003comparison,bedford2022fault,ashman2023effect}.
+The software for reproducing the results presented in this work is available at \citep{github}.